stIncMale/stincmale.github.io/_posts/2013-01-01-charset-vs-encoding.markdown

 My patience burst, and I decided to dive into the matter.
 This post is essentially a version of the [Unicode Character Encoding Model](https://unicode.org/reports/tr17/) shortened and creatively retold by me, and I invite you to read the original instead, if you are so inclined.
-I also recommend reading the article [The Absolute Minimum Every Software Developer Absolutely, Positively Must Know About Unicode and Character Sets (No Excuses!)](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/)<span class="insignificant">&nbsp;by [Joel Spolsky](https://www.joelonsoftware.com/about-me/)</span>.
+I also recommend reading the article ["The Absolute Minimum Every Software Developer Absolutely, Positively Must Know About Unicode and Character Sets (No Excuses!)"](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/)<span class="insignificant">&nbsp;by [Joel Spolsky](https://www.joelonsoftware.com/about-me/)</span>.

 {% include toc.markdown %}